Have you ever felt like you’re just waiting for someone to tap you on the shoulder and say, “Hey, you don’t have what it takes to be in this role!” ?

 Ouch!

 I came to the realization that it wasn’t about having everything figured out.
 In fact, it was about being open and transparent with my clients - showing up as my authentic self.
+That was a game-changer and as a result, my interactions with my clients changed dramatically for the better,

 So, if you’re feeling the weight of imposter syndrome, here are some experiments you can try to start rewiring your brain and boosting your confidence.